hershkoy/barebone_ds/README.md

 for example:
 $ docker run -it --gpus all -p 8080:8080 --name container-name --user root -v //path/to/embedding/:/root/opt -v /${PWD}:/root/main image_name

 use run_notebook to open jupyter, it will open on 127.0.0.1:8080

+attach VSCODE to a running container:

+1) open vscode on empty folder and in terminal run this command:

+> ssh -i test-key.pem -NL localhost:45312:/var/run/docker.sock ubuntu@18.191.237.1

+2) File => Prefences => Settings => Workspace => docker.host, insert: tcp://localhost:45312
+3) On the sidebar, click docker icon.
+You should see the container on remote host.
+Right click and attach to container.

 ++++++++++++++++